Valentines Day Coloring Project

 Now, the corners look a little empty, so let’s feel them up.
 I’ve tried a few variations of filling out the rest of the grid.
 Check out coloring ideas section for slightly different versions of the finished pattern.

+Finally, let’s add border around the pattern to have a finished look.
 This is it.
 Using this approach you can create all kinds of patterns.
 Try this pattern and I am sure it will inspire you to create your own.

 This Pattern on Instagram